moments matter

 Kate says her appetite for adventure isn't necessarily at odds with her age – rather, it contrasts with society's perception of seniors as frail, weak, and unwilling to try new things.
 "Everybody's so afraid, they frequently take the fun out of life," Kate said.
 "We've all still got our brains and we want to keep them going."

-Topics: Senior Living, Nutrition, Videos, Moments Matter
+Topics: Senior Living, Videos, Moments Matter

 Blog Home